 “At GDM, our mission is focused on improving agricultural productivity worldwide – and our newly announced trait product partnership with Cibus falls perfectly in line with this vision,” said Manuel Mihura, GDM’s Strategy and New Business Director.
 “As the world searches for higher yields, we remain committed to providing famers and independent seed companies with the best genetics that will ensure those increased productivity goals are met without losing sight of the need for more sustainable options”.

-Cibus is a leading agricultural biotechnology company using its proprietary precision gene editing technologies to breed nature-identical, novel Crop Protection Trait Products.
-In addition to making crops healthier and able to better withstand and tolerate their changing environments, Cibus’ products reduce the use of chemicals and fuel inputs that are commonly used to address farming challenges such as diseases, insects and weeds.
+Cibus is a leading agricultural biotechnology company using its proprietary precision gene editing technologies to breed nature-identical, novel Productivity Trait Products.
+In addition to making crops healthier and able to better withstand and tolerate their changing environments, Cibus’ products reduce the use of chemicals and fuel inputs that are commonly used to address farming challenges such as diseases, pests and weeds.
 In doing so, Cibus' approach also enables higher yields, improved farming sustainability and reduces carbon input.

 GDM is a global soybean genetics powerhouse.
 One out of every three planted acres in the world contains GDM genetics.
 With almost 40 years in the soybean breeding industry, GDM continues its quest to provide the market with the highest yielding soybean genetics.
 We have 16 breeding stations globally, 700 testing locations, and we test more than 1.5 million plots per year.
 Learn more at www.gdmseeds.com.